ladyicode/CI-TESTING/README-GIT.md

 ```

 You can do the pull request from github.
 Navigate to your repository, select the branch you just created, and then
-select the "Pull Request" button in the uppe
+select the "Pull Request" button in the upper right.
+Select the user "sandrokeil" as the recipient.

+### What branch to issue the pull request against?

+Which branch should you issue a pull req